The Biosphere 2 provides the unique opportunity to study ecosystems under controlled conditions.

 USGS Arizona Cooperative Fish and Wildlife Research Unit

 The Arizona Cooperative Fish and Wildlife Research Unit is a collaborative entity among the University of Arizona, the U.S. Geological Survey, Arizona Game and Fish Department, the U.S. Fish and Wildlife Service, and the Wildlife Management Institute.
 Cooperative Unit scientists conduct research that addresses the information needs of the state and federal agency partners on natural resource questions; participate in the education of graduate students destined to become natural resource managers and scientists; provide technical assistance and consultation to parties who have legitimate interests in natural resource issues; and provide continuing education for natural resource professionals.

-The Sonoran Desert Research Station (SDRS), part of the US Geological Survey's Southwest Biological Science Center, conducts basic and applied research.
-SDRS investigations provide quality scientific information relevant to conservation and management of the nation's biological resources, with emphasis on species and ecosystems of southwestern North America.
-SDRS collaborates with SNRE faculty to gather, manage, and provide natural resource data to land managers throughout the desert region.
+The Southwest Biological Science Center (SBSC) conducts basic and applied research.
+SBSC investigations provide quality scientific information relevant to conservation and management of the nation's biological resources, with emphasis on species and ecosystems of southwestern North America.
+SBSC collaborates with SNRE faculty to gather, manage, and provide natural resource data to land managers throughout the desert region.

 USGS Southwest Climate Center

 The Center’s goal is to provide federal, state and local land managers access to the best science available on climate change and other landscape-scale stressors of the nation’s natural and cultural resources.

 The USA National Phenology Network brings together citizen scientists, government agencies, non-profit groups, educators and students of all ages to monitor the impacts of climate change on plants and animals in the United States.